nlposs/nlposs.github.io/2023/index.md

 Submission should be formatted according to the EMNLP 2023 LaTeX or MS Word templates at [https://2023.emnlp.org/calls/style-and-formatting/](https://2023.emnlp.org/calls/style-and-formatting/)

-Submissions should be uploaded to Softconf conference management system at [TBD](TBD).
+Submissions should be uploaded to OpenReview conference management system at https://openreview.net/group?id=EMNLP/2023/Workshop/NLP-OSS

 **Note:** Paper can be [dual-submitted](https://2023.emnlp.org/call-for-papers) to both EMNLP 2023 and the NLP-OSS workshop.